Thomas Mace-Archer-Mills

-Thomas James Mace-Archer-Mills (born Thomas James Muscatello August 18, 1979) is an American commentator on the British royal family.
-In 2012 he founded the British Monarchists Society, an organization that supports the monarchy of the United Kingdom.
+Thomas James Mace-Archer-Mills (born Thomas James Muscatello, 18 August 1979 – 2 January 2023) was an American commentator on the British royal family.
+In 2012 he founded the British Monarchist Society, an organization that supports the monarchy of the United Kingdom.

 He was interviewed as a supporter of the British monarchy in both domestic and international media including BBC Radio, The Economist, Voice of America, Europe 1, SRG SSR, Comedy Central and NTV Russia.
 During the wedding of The Duke and Duchess of Sussex, he provided commentary for the French news channel BFM TV.

-On May 31, 2018, the Wall Street Journal conducted a background investigation into Mace-Archer-Mills, resulting in an article containing accusations that he was a charlatan.
+On 31 May 2018, the Wall Street Journal conducted a background investigation into Mace-Archer-Mills, resulting in an article containing accusations that he was a charlatan.